 If the energies symbolized by Pluto and the Sun are psychologically integrated through the conscious work of the individual, the Will can assume a God-like power over the Ego and its many demands; therefore, the individual can become what the ancient Chinese Oracle I Ching would refer to as the “Superior Man” who has “sublimity, constancy, and perseverance.”

 However, if this conjunction is under stress in the birth chart and remains psychologically unintegrated, the individual may fall prey to the demands of the rotten and forgotten in her, the pain which can penetrate her sense of Self to such a degree that navigating calm waters may seem like being cheated out of life, as one may only know how to navigate storms or perhaps even yearns to be pushed and crushed in the process.

-Either case, the proximity of these archetypes in the birth chart symbolizes a unique, regenerative power in the fabrics of our psyche, an unseen force which helps us rise from our own ashes time and time again, each time soaring higher than before.
-With this conjunction in the birth chart, one has the potential to heal oneself in miraculous ways, as the Soul and the Self can work in harmony to not only restore what is lost, but also to bring forth something which is better.
+Either case, the proximity of these archetypes in the birth chart symbolizes a unique, regenerative power in the fabrics of our psyche, an unseen force that helps us rise from our own ashes time and time again, each time soaring higher than before.
+With this conjunction in the birth chart, one has the potential to heal oneself in miraculous ways, as the Soul and the Self can work in harmony to not only restore what is lost but also to bring forth something which is better.

 Pluto Sun: Square